swamikevala/emergent-enterprise/README.md

 # emergent-enterprise
-A LangChain framework evolving organizational intelligence through hierarchically structured autonomous agents, backed by graph-based strategy analysis
+A LangGraph framework evolving organizational intelligence through hierarchically structured autonomous agents, backed by graph-based strategy analysis

 Emergent Enterprise executes user-defined projects while evolving its organizational capabilities.
 It operates through a fractal pattern of autonomous AI agents, each driven by a unique persona.
 A master agent, shaped by visionary leadership traits and optimizing for both project and long-term success, initiates the system.
 The framework unfolds through recursive autonomy - each agent crafts strategies, spawns sub-agents, and assigns tasks within resource constraints.